keenwilson/cocktails-codejam/README.md

 ---
 ## Demo
 ![Demo](./screenshots/codejam-cocktails.gif)
-The user can click cocktail options to display ingredients list.
+The user can click cocktail options to list each cocktail’s ingredients.

 ---